karovgose/karovgose/README.md

 1. [LibraNet] (https://github.com/karovgose/libra-net)): 📖 **Book Collection Management:** Libra Net allows you to effortlessly catalog and categorize your entire book collection.
 2. 🧮 Basic Calculator(https://github.com/karovgose/calculator): It allows you to perform basic arithmetic operations, such as addition, subtraction, multiplication, and division, with ease.
 The calculator has a clean and modern design, making it visually appealing and easy to use.
+3. Tic Tac Toe Game 🎮(https://github.com/karovgose/tictactoe).
+Tic Tac Toe game with modern design!
+I hope you have as much fun playing it as I had developing it.

 ## 🤝 Let's Connect